Real • Unique Formula® Beauty Nu Skin 25+

 Vitamin A – This vitamin has many beneficial effects on skin health.
 Vitamin A thickens and stimulates the dermis, working well with wrinkles and improving blood flow to the surface of the skin.
 Collagen normally breaks down after women hit the age of 25, but vitamin A increases the deposition of collagen, slowing the deposition process.
 Vitamin A also tend to help with the symptoms of rosacea, while giving the skin a smooth and even tone.
 An increase in the skin’s smoothness can be attributed to an improvement in skin cell hydration.
 Additionally, vitamin A helps the rate of wound healing while protecting the skin.

-Vitamin E – In terms of beneficial supplements for the skin, vitamin E is one of the most commonly used ingredients.
+Natural Vitamin E (d-aplha Tocopheryl acid succinate) – In terms of beneficial supplements for the skin, vitamin E is one of the most commonly used ingredients.
 Sometimes, it gets overlooked by newer trends in the industry, but vitamin E holds its own for skin health.
 It is a strong nutrient for the skin, corrects wrinkles by boosting collagen production.
 This is extremely beneficial for any woman over 25 years old.
 Taking vitamin E also increases skin cell growth, which also works well with wrinkles.
 Vitamin E also blocks free radicals from the body, which protect the skin during aging.
 When choosing a skin supplement, make sure you find one that includes vitamin E!

 Zinc – Zinc is a fantastic mineral for your skin, especially in terms of healing and acting as an anti-inflammatory agent.
 When you have a wound, zinc works to protect the body against infection.
 Even with healthy skin, zinc helps produce new cells while protecting the cell membranes.